 Infrastructure of Complex Thought

-For many years I’ve studied moral judgment, with occasional projects on related topics such as religion, cooperation, and free will.
-While I expect to continue working on morality, my lab is starting to work on other topics.
+For many years the Greene lab has studied moral judgment, with occasional projects on related topics such as religion, cooperation, and free will.
+While we expect to continue working on morality, the lab is starting to work on other topics.

-My research has both a social science side and cognitive science side.
-As a social scientist, I'm increasingly interested in projects aimed at producing demonstrable real-world social benefits.
+Our research has both a social science side and cognitive science side.
+As social scientists, we're increasingly interested in projects aimed at producing demonstrable real-world social benefits.
 Interests include applied work on cooperation and conflict resolution (building on ideas presented in Moral Tribes) and research related to effective altruism.
-As a cognitive scientist, I’m increasingly interested in studying what one might call “thinking”.
+As cognitive scientists, we're increasingly interested in studying what one might call “thinking”.

 The Infrastructure of Thought